ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI OpenAI API**](https://github.com/hekmon/comfyui-openai-api): Call LLM and VLM in a simple way using the OpenAI API standard from ComfyUI
 - [**ComfyUI Random Image Loader**](https://github.com/thezveroboy/comfyui-random-image-loader): A custom node for ComfyUI that loads a random image from a specified folder and outputs it in the standard ComfyUI IMAGE format, along with a MASK and the image path as STRING.
 Images are loaded in their original dimensions.
 - [**ComfyUI-Image2OSS**](https://github.com/nxt5656/ComfyUI-Image2OSS): Upload the image to Alibaba Cloud OSS.
-- [**comfyui-lopi999-nodes**](https://github.com/LaVie024/comfyui-lopi999-nodes): A collection of some nodes I got Deepseek and ChatGPT to make.
-Mildly useful for some randomness and a scheduler.
 - [**ygo_tools**](https://github.com/Ky11le/ygo_tools): A set of custom ComfyUI nodes designed for creating Yu-Gi-Oh! card illustrations.
 - [**DalleImageNodes - OpenAI DALL·E Nodes for ComfyUI**](https://github.com/cleanlii/comfyui-dalle-integration): DalleImageNodes is a custom extension for ComfyUI that integrates OpenAI's DALL·E 3 API for: Image generation, Inpainting (image editing), Image variation.
 - [**ComfyUI-NCNodes**](https://github.com/Siempreflaco/ComfyUI-NCNodes): NODES: Audio Recorder, Line Counter, Increment INT, Image Processor, Load 3D Mesh From Outputs